-- In 2024, Management and Support Services expenditures are decreased by \$30,000 due to a reduction in cross charge allocations. - In 2024, the Mental Health Emergency Center (MHEC) will receive \$6,265,804 in annual membership payments and \$9.7 million in funding for inpatient psychiatric placements at partner facilities based on current inpatient placement costs. - The expenditures for Crisis Intervention in 2024 are increased by \$1.0 million to fund the creation of 5.0 FTE peer specialist positions and 1.0 FTE Lead Peer Specialist to support Milwaukee Mobile Crisis.
+- In 2024, Management and Support Services expenditures are decreased by \$30,000 due to a reduction in cross charge allocations. - In 2024, the Mental Health Emergency Center (MHEC) will receive \$6,265,804 in annual membership payments. \$9.7 million is budgeted for inpatient psychiatric placements at partner facilities based on current inpatient utilization trends. - The expenditures for Crisis Intervention in 2024 are increased by \$1.0 million to fund the creation of 5.0 FTE peer specialist positions and 1.0 FTE Lead Peer Specialist to support Milwaukee Mobile Crisis.